MrKasor/SYSC3303Project/Readme.txt

 Ryan Kasor
 - Created basis for the Elevator Class.
 - Reworked the ElevatorSubsystem Class to use Sockets.
+- Created the GUI, reworked the Elevator/Scheduler Classes to work with the GUI.
+- Reworked the Elevator class to work with GUI timings
 - Created helper class for Socket use called PacketHelper.
-- Created helper class for Config Files called Config to allow config file use.
+- Created helper class for Config Files called Config to allow config file use and created the config file.
 - Split the FloorSubsystem from the Basic Floor Class.
+- Many Bugfixes in the Elevator/ElevatorSubSystem/FloorSubsystem/Floor/Scheduler/GUI classes.
 - Created the FloorLamp/FloorButton.
 - Setup the reading of input.txt in Floor Class.
 - Setup state machine in Elevator Class.